 ability to edit the plans if you want to customize them.

 EAGLE is, unfortunately, rather difficult to learn.
-It has a peculiar
+It has an

-user interface that deviates from many of the Windows conventions.
+extremely idiosyncratic user interface that goes against many of the